 The attacks have presented many major issues for the city of Baltimore and its citizens so far.
 Residents have been unable to access government websites to make payments on things such as bills, taxes, and tickets.
 Likewise, city employees have lost access to their email accounts and the real estate market is suffering due to sale finalization issues.
 While we don’t know for sure what the outcome will be when all is said and done, Baltimore will most likely have to fork up more than the demanded $100,000 to repair their system.
 As more and more cities across the country are falling victim to hackers, we are seeing the repercussions of each attack.
 The choice is either conform to their demands and pay what is requested, or don’t give in and risk a much higher cost in the long run hiring someone to fix the issue.

 In the end, the Mayor didn’t release a timeline for when the systems will come back to life but ensured everyone that they are working around the clock with the help of the FBI to resolve the issue at hand.
-Baltimore plans to avoid attacks in the future by analyzing this latest cyberattack, but after 3 major attacks, one would think that the issue would have been resolved by now.
+Baltimore plans to avoid attacks in the future by analyzing this latest cyber attack, but after 3 major attacks, one would think that the issue would have been resolved by now.
 With this Cyber Attack on Baltimore we are sure to see a response from the federal government.